How can embodiment inform our capacity for full participation and presence?

 Moving through the Cycles of Life explores the ever-evolving terrain of the body as it roots our ongoing experience of self throughout life.
-Each participant journeys through their own personal life history as they learn concepts that are simultaneously deeply personal and universal.
+Each participant journeys through their own personal life history as they learn concepts that are simultaneously deeply personal and collective.

 In this class, we learn how dance/movement therapy can invigorate and support the process of growth and change throughout the lifespan.
 The culmination of the course offers deeper exploration of embodiment in any life stage through self-designed personal and professional projects.

 “This class allows for immense growth.
 I was able to experience entirely new sensory exploration on a body level in a wonderfully safe environment.
 The course has informed my practice of relating to my clients on a nonverbal level.”